MeenuSowjanya/freshrelease/README.md

 ***
 ## Technical Challenges faced and Resolution
 ### 1. Cloning a ticket
+    Problem statement :
-    **Problem statement :** Cloning content was easy , but cloning the images or the files attached to the parent ticket was tough.
+    Cloning content was easy , but cloning the images or the files attached to the parent ticket was tough.
-    The input field's datatype of new ticket should be in binary, but the return type from the parent ticket was in blob.
+    The input field's datatype of new ticket should be in blob, but the return type from the parent ticket was in binary.

     Solution :
+    I referred Active Storage module, and found the ".blobs" extension.
+It returned the blob version of the attachments.
 ***
 ### To get complete ZOOPER experience of this platform visit [ZUPP](https://zupp-ticket-app-test.herokuapp.com/) and login via *admin* role